 Environmental concerns have gained urgency in recent years, particularly regarding deforestation in the Amazon region.
 Brazil’s “Green Growth Plan,” announced in 2022, sets ambitious targets to reduce emissions and protect biodiversity.
 The plan includes incentives for sustainable agriculture, reforestation projects, and stricter monitoring of illegal logging.
 However, balancing environmental protection with economic development poses ongoing political and economic challenges.

 On the monetary front, the Central Bank of Brazil operates a managed float of the Brazilian real.
 While the exchange rate often reflects shifts in commodity prices, authorities occasionally intervene using foreign reserve assets to prevent excessive volatility.
-Foreign direct investment (FDI)—especially in agribusiness, infrastructure, and energy—has grown with support from the “plan”, although critics note that the benefits have not always trickled down to local communities.
+Foreign direct investment (FDI)—especially in agribusiness, infrastructure, and energy—has grown with support from the “Green Growth Plan”, although critics note that the benefits have not always trickled down to local communities.

 To spur growth in the industrial sector, policymakers have launched new supply-side measures, emphasizing research and development (R&D) grants, technology partnerships, and incentives for small and medium-sized enterprises (SMEs).
 Proponents argue that these policies can diversify the economy beyond raw commodities, while skeptics worry about the fiscal costs and the slow pace of structural reforms.